paulocremas/rithum-etl-gbq/README.md

 2. The AccessToken class is a simple container for storing API access token details.
 It is instantiated immediately as ACCESS_TOKEN
    * ACCESS_TOKEN: The temporary access token used to authenticate API requests
    * EXPIRES_IN: The remaining lifetime (in seconds) of the current ACCESS_TOKEN

+3. This class configures the OAuth2
+   * ENDPOINT: The URL for the ChannelAdvisor OAuth2 endpoint
+   * REDIRECT_URI: Used to set the waypoint for authorization

 #### [ordersConfig.py](https://github.com/paulocremas/rithum-etl-gbq/blob/main/modules/configuration/ordersConfig.py)
-This module contains 9 classes and 1 function:
+This module contains 8 classes and 1 function:

 1. DistributionCenters - Manages distribution center names, accessible by their ID (it is instantiated immediately upon import)
     *  ENDPOINT: The URL for the ChannelAdvisor distribution centers API endpoint